-After a brief stay, the ship weighed anchor and left Plover Bay, picking up some of the scientists they had dropped off on Popoff Island (Four scientists and a guide of which William Ritter was one.
+After a brief stay, the ship weighed anchor and left Plover Bay, picking up some of the scientists they had dropped off on Popoff Island.
+Four scientists and a guide of which William Ritter was one.
 Later, E.W.
 Scripps funded Ritter.
 Eventually tasking him with the question “what is this damn human animal anyway?”
 The resulting philanthropy of Scripps empowered Ritter and they founded the Scripps Institute of Oceanography in 1903.
 Many years later, Scripps devised a public information campaign under the guise of public scientific achievements first called Science Service and later, Society for Science and the Public, a non-profit.
-You can see the ripples that emanated from Mary’s summer vacation) and eventually returned to Seattle on July 30, 1899; a two month trip.
+You can see the ripples that emanated from Mary’s summer vacation and eventually returned to Seattle on July 30, 1899; a two month trip.
 Dinner conversations for young Mary while on that cruise were centered around preserving the pristine, undeveloped wilderness from the ravages of mankind.

-Before the end of the Russo-Japanese War, Ned paid a visit to Japan; it may be speculated that he was representing American moneyed interests offering financial backing for an industrial build up.
-Japan, for its part, had proved that an Asian nation was more than a match for a colonial power.
-Sun Yat-Sen went so far as to say that “Japan’s victory, was our victory.”
+Before the end of the Russo-Japanese War, Ned Harriman paid a visit to Japan.
+It may be speculated that he was representing American monied interests offering financial backing for an industrial build up.
+Japan, for its part, proved that an Asian nation was more than a match for a colonial power.
+China’s Sun Yat-Sen went so far as to say that “Japan’s victory, was our victory.”

-Japan was actually more feudal than China, thinking itself, a model for, an Asian colonial power.
+Japan was actually more feudal than China, thinking itself, a model for an Asian colonial power.
 Harriman came home from Japan thoroughly impressed.
-He was impressed so much that he returned with five or six Jujitsu masters.
-What is remembered most is an exhibition given by these masters at Columbia U – an all male, Ivy League school which was loosely affiliated with Mary’s Barnard College in 1905).
+So impressed – he returned with five or six Jujitsu masters.
+What is remembered most is an exhibition given by these masters at Columbia U (an all male, Ivy League school which was loosely affiliated with Mary’s Barnard College in 1905).

 Mary sought to marry Willard Dickerman Straight, an orphan who topped international trade in Peking China.
 Ned absolutely refused Mary’s request to marry Mr. Straight.
-(Her girlfriend, from the Whitney family, whose father had been Secretary of the Navy and her mother the daughter of an Ohio Senator and sister to the treasurer of Standard Oil Company, married Mr. Straight.)
+(Her girlfriend, from the Whitney family, whose father had been Secretary of the Navy – and her mother the daughter of an Ohio Senator and sister to the treasurer of Standard Oil Company, married Mr. Straight.)

 Harriman hired a design team for a home which was begun 1905.
 He only lived shortly past its completion.
 An absolute wonder of tasteful opulence, the home located near Newburgh, New York is in the U.S. National Registers of historic places and the U.S. National Historic Landmarks.